kristblo/TTK4900_Masteroppgave/documentation_internal/journal.md

 ###120324
 Got CAN working again, as well as set up a structure for the project.
 CAN: Followed the instructions carefully, and it worked.
 Then I replicated the setup in the main branch, and it did not work.
 For some reason, the rx interrupt callback wouldn't trigger.
 Solution: delete the generated can.c file from main, and check it back out from can\_verification onto main.
 Then it worked again.
+NOTE: restarted cubemx, the generated code.
+CAN did not break, so I assume this means it is safe to continue.

 Structure: my own \_driver files are in a separate folder.
 Modifying the Makefile between generation in cubeMx is safe.
 Also discovered a way to make default variables using structs and variable define statements, see can\_driver.c and can\_driver.h.

+Got more trouble as soon as I started to send data.
+Can't find the correct data type for IDE and RTR, which corrupts the whole frame apparently.
+Fair enough, wasn't really interested in them anyway.
+They're hardcoded to their default values of STD and DATA now.
+Instead, I added an argument for mailbox, which I might actually end up needing.
+Also added the shoulder back into the loop, works.